 1. Are Loaded With Fiber

 Both soluble and insoluble fibers are found in oats.
-Soluble fiber forms a gel-like substance when mixed with water, which can help slow down digestion and keep you feeling full longer (4).
+Soluble fiber forms a gel-like substance when mixed with water in the GI tract, which can help slow down digestion and keep you feeling full longer (4).
+It can also make stool softer and easier to pass.
 Insoluble fiber helps add bulk to stool and prevents constipation (11).